UsabilityDynamics/node-object-validation/Readme.md

-The module is a wrapper for json-schema with convenience methods.
+The module is a wrapper for json-schema with convenience methods and improvements:

+  - Does not trigger target object's getters during validation.

 ## Module Methods